 4.5 The USC – Placement Partner Agreement

 4.5.1 The development of a USC – Placement Partner Agreement or equivalent document is the responsibility of the Placement Coordinator.
-If the standard template is being used then the relevant Head of School can sign on behalf of the University, otherwise, the Executive Dean must sign the agreement.
-An appropriate industry/professional representative with the required delegated authority must sign on behalf of the placement partner.
+If one of the University’s standard templates is being used then the relevant Head of School can sign on behalf of the University, otherwise, the Deputy Vice-Chancellor (Academic) must sign the agreement.
+An appropriate industry/professional representative with the required delegated authority must sign on behalf of the Placement Partner.

-4.5.2 Where the USC standard template is not used, the agreement must ensure that the following have been clearly identified:
+4.5.2 Where the University’s standard template is not used; the agreement must ensure that the following have been clearly identified:

-- the timeframe for the activities and an indication of the number of students to be involved
+- the timeframe for the Placement activities and an indication of the number of students to be involved;

-- all risks associated with the proposed activities
+- all risks associated with the proposed Placement activities;

-- any financial implications for the partner, USC or the student
+- any financial implications for the partner, the University or the student; and

-- the activities to be undertaken during the placement provide the student with an experience that is in keeping with the learning outcomes of the placement course or component.
+- that the activities to be undertaken during the Placement provide the student with an experience that is in keeping with the learning outcomes of the Placement course or component.

-4.5.3 The signed USC – Placement Partner Agreement must be included in the University’s WIL system (SONIA).
+4.5.3 The signed USC – Placement Partner Agreement must be included in SONIA.
 In some circumstances, the contents of a USC – Placement Partner Agreement may be covered by a number of documents, all of which must be included in SONIA.

 4.6 Intellectual Property

-4.6.2 The permission agreement should be consistent with the University’s USC Intellectual Property – Governing Policy.
+4.6.2 The agreement must be consistent with the University’s Intellectual Property – Governing Policy.

-(c) The student has informed the University of any disabilities, health conditions, illness or other factor that is likely to impact on the student’s ability to fulfil the requirements of the placement (which is included in the Risk Assessment)
+(c) the student has informed the University of any disabilities, health conditions, illnesses or other factors that are likely to impact on the student’s ability to fulfil the requirements of the Placement (which is included in the risk assessment);

-(e) The student must not be a paid employee of the Placement Partner (refer to 6.4).
+(e) the student must not be a paid employee of the Placement Partner (refer to Section 6.4).

-4.7.2 As a default position, the University only provides travel insurance coverage for students undertaking an international placement.
-The availability of other forms of insurance coverage is dependent on the outcome of the risk assessment undertaking for the placement partner site.
-Based on the outcome of the risk assessment the insurance coverage identified in the Placement Partner Agreement for an international placement can be expanded with the endorsement of the University’s insurance office and the approval of the relevant Executive Dean.
+4.7.2 As a default position, the University only provides travel insurance coverage for a student undertaking an international Placement.
+The availability of other forms of insurance coverage is dependent on the outcome of the risk assessment undertaken for the Placement Partner site.
+Based on the outcome of the risk assessment the insurance coverage identified in the USC - Placement Partner Agreement for an international Placement can be expanded with the endorsement of the University’s insurance office and the approval of the Deputy Vice-Chancellor (Academic).

 4.8 Contact with Placement Partners